 - (a) Never work alone, eat, drink or use tobacco products within an area where chemicals are handled or within a chemical storage room.
-Do not store food or beverages in such an area. - (b) Wash hands before and after working within a chemical handling area, and after spill cleanups. - (c) Restrain loose clothing, long hair, and dangling jewelry. - (d) Never leave heat sources unattended. - (e) Never place reactive chemical containers near the edge of a table, bench, etc. where they may fall and break, thus releasing chemical vapors into the room and/or come into contact with other chemicals causing an unsafe reaction. - (f) Use a fume hood when working with volatile substances. - (g) Obtain and read the MSDS for each chemical before handling/dispensing any chemicals. - (h) Analyze new chemical handling procedures in advance to pinpoint hazardous areas. - (i) Analyze accidents to prevent repeat performances. - (j) Protection should be provided for not only the employees working within the chemical handling/ processing room, but also for any visitors to the area. - (k) Do not mix chemicals in the sink. - (I) Always inform co-workers of plans to carry out hazardous work. - (m) Carry out regular fire or emergency drills with critical reviews of the results. - (n) Have actions pre-planned in case of an emergency (i.e. gas shut-off location, escape routes posted, meeting places).
+Do not store food or beverages in such an area. - (b) Wash hands before and after working within a chemical handling area, and after spill cleanups. - (c) Restrain loose clothing, long hair, and dangling jewelry. - (d) Never leave heat sources unattended. - (e) Never place reactive chemical containers near the edge of a table, bench, etc. where they may fall and break, thus releasing chemical vapors into the room and/or come into contact with other chemicals causing an unsafe reaction.

+- (f) Obtain and read the MSDS for each chemical before handling/dispensing any chemicals. - (g) Analyze new chemical handling procedures in advance to pinpoint hazardous areas. - (h) Analyze accidents to prevent repeat performances. - (i) Protection should be provided for not only the employees working within the chemical handling/ processing room, but also for any visitors to the area. - (i) Do not mix chemicals in the sink drain. - (k) Always inform co-workers of plans to carry out hazardous work. - (I) Carry out regular fire or emergency drills with critical reviews of the results. - (m) Have actions pre-planned in case of an emergency, gas shut-off, escape routes posted, meeting places.